idaholab/moose/docs/content/modules/phase_field/introduction/AutomaticDifferentiation.md

 # Automatic Differentiation

+Automatic differentiation is a means to construct derivatives of a given expression in a symbolic way.
+Specifically this means _not_ performing finite differencing.
+Derivatives show up the phase field evolution equations (commonly derivatives of both the free energy and teh mobilities).
+Automatic differentiation shifts the burden of computing the derivatives of the oftentimes complex known expressions for the free energies from the user to the software.

 The version of the _Function Parser_ library that ships with MOOSE contains an automatic differentiation feature that is not present in the [upstream version](http://warp.povusers.org/FunctionParser/).

 Include the automatic differentiation module (which also adds [just in time compilation](JITCompile) support) with